MatheusR42/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Has been there 2304 missing values, it can be change the result, so let's
+Has been there 2304 missing values, it can be changing the result, so let's
 fill theses values using the average by interval data used in the previous question.